kyratrades/kyratrades.github.io/docs/videos.md

 NOTES
 : Mainly the 29th, but \"The Riddle\" and the curtain call from the 30th are spliced in nicely; also has highlights footage from the 30th

+#### The Scarlet Pimpernel - Broadway - October 9, 1999
+{: .no_toc .d-inline-block }

+FORMAT
+: VOB+smalls `1 DVD` `2.16 GB`

+CAST
+: Ron Bohmer (Sir Percy Blakeney), Elizabeth Ward (u/s Marguerite St. Just), Marc Kudisch (Chauvelin)

+NOTES
+: Well-shot video with some spotlight washout on the wider shots, but otherwise nice.
+Transferred from VHS and has a counter at the lower right corner.

 ## School of Rock